Physical environment: Tools & Accessories, Comfort, Location, Routines, Attention span, Energy Levels

 But knowledge is power.
 Let’s get you powerful, shall we, matey?

-The first step to a healthy and productive remote workspace is reconnaissance.
+The first step to a healthy and productive remote office is reconnaissance.
 I actually use that word regularly, mind you.
 But quite obviously, your current work setup (or empty space) is the first thing to examine.
 After reconnaissance, then we’ll make adjustments.

 There are 4 aspects to consider, for a high-performance workstation: